Skip to main content

 Safety Precautions

-• Leave a trip itinerary with someone who will check in with you regarding your return time.
+Leave a trip itinerary with a trusted contact who will check in with you at your return time.

-• Carry the 10 Essential Systems which include map and compass, extra food, extra water, whistle, poncho, extra clothing, waterproof matches and fire starter, flashlight, first aid kit.
+Carry the 10 Essential Systems for outdoor recreation which include: map and compass, extra food, extra water, extra clothing, waterproof matches and fire starter, first aid kit, and emergency items (whistle, flashlight, etc.).

-• Be prepared for extreme temperatures, heat, snow and/or rain.
+Be prepared for extreme temperatures, heat, snow, and rain.
 Hypothermia is the #1 killer of outdoor enthusiasts.

-• Do not rely on your mobile device.
+Do not rely on your mobile device.
 Although GPS devices and cell phones are helpful, do not rely on them, especially in the deep canyons of the Gorge.
-Even a few hundred yards up some trails there is no cell phone reception and batteries wear out at the most inconvenient times.
+Even a few hundred yards up some trails there is no cell phone reception, and batteries wear out at inconvenient times.

-• Know your limitations & experience level.
+Know your limitations and experience level.
 Make sure you are fit for the type of outing you are planning.

-• If hiking with others, stay together; it is highly recommended that you hike with at least one other person.
+If hiking with others, stay together.
+It is highly recommended to hike with at least one other person.

-• Leave plenty of daylight for travel.
-Set up an emergency camp while there is still daylight if needed.
+Leave plenty of daylight for travel.
+If needed, set up an emergency camp while there is still daylight.

 A trail winding through a burned area with flowers emerging.